Terms and Punctuation

 - Do not use hyphens when the words are not used as an adjective phrase to describe another word: The administration has zero tolerance for steroid use.
 (Zero alone describes tolerance.)

 - Do not use a hyphen to join the word very or any adverbs that end in -ly to other words in the modifying phrase: It was an extremely hot surface.
 It is an easily remembered rule.

 - To show a range: 15-20 years of experience, Monday-Friday.
 Note there are no spaces on either side of the hyphen.
 Other constructions are acceptable to show a range: 15 to 20 years, Monday through Friday.

 percentage: use the percent symbol: 5% or 10%, not five percent or 10 percent.
 Use the percent symbol for all percentages, even in a range: 3%-4%, not 3-4%

 - To singular common nouns not ending in s, add ’s: professor’s study guide.

-- To singular common nouns ending in s, add ’s unless the next word begins with s: class’s professor, but class’ syllabus.
+- To singular common nouns ending in s, add ’s: class’s professor, the virus’s reach

 - To singular proper nouns not ending in s, add ’s: UIC’s neighborhood.